aws-samples/aws-devops-end-to-end-workshop/README.md

 **Database components**

 * Product catalog/shopping cart - Amazon DynamoDB offers fast, predictable performance for the key-value lookups needed in the product catalog, as well as the shopping cart and order history.
 In this implementation, we have unique identifiers, titles, descriptions, quantities, locations, and price.
-* Search - Amazon Elasticsearch Service enables full-text search for our storefront, enabling users to find products based on a variety of terms including author, title, and category.
+* Search - Amazon OpenSearch Service enables full-text search for our storefront, enabling users to find products based on a variety of terms including author, title, and category.
 * Recommendations - Amazon Neptune provides social recommendations based on what user's friends have purchased, scaling as the storefront grows with more products, pages, and users.
 * Top sellers list - Amazon ElastiCache for Redis reads order information from Amazon DynamoDB Streams, creating a leaderboard of the “Top 20” purchased or rated books.